 From the very easy directions each one of them made their own spiders for our Halloween decorations next year.
 With very little help, each one came up with different versions of a spider body and eight legs.

-For more posts on frugal homeschooling, frugal living, homemaking, and s￼uburban homesteading sign up for my newsletter!
+For more tips on frugal living, homeschooling, family fun and life on a suburban homestead sign up for my newsletter.